 Tip: Get The Venture, Have The Option To Downgrade To The VentureOne

 Here’s how I would approach this, regardless of your situation:

-- I would apply for the Venture Card; it has a much better bonus (by 30,000 Venture miles/$300), the annual fee is waived for the first year, the rewards structure is 60% better, and you can take advantage of the TSA Pre-Check credit
+- I would apply for the Venture Card; it has a much better bonus (by 40,000 Venture miles, worth at least $400 in travel), the rewards structure is 60% better, and you can take advantage of the TSA Pre-Check credit

 - After the first year decide how you like the Venture Card:

 - If you’re getting value out of it, continue using it

 - If you’re not getting value out of it, call Capital One and downgrade it to the VentureOne; you keep all the Venture miles you already earned

 I think many may find that the Venture is worth keeping over the VentureOne, and this way you have the flexibility to decide after a year.